The Ultimate Guide to White Water Rafting in Kenya

 “Oh my God, get down!
 Get down!”, Mark shouted as we dropped into a deep bend, the raging waters crashing against the raft.

-We also witnessed a very brave man drop into the falls in his kayak.
+We also witnessed a brave man drop into the falls in his kayak.
 So crazy!
 How one can kayak a waterfall is beyond me.
 Maybe one day, when I gather enough courage I will be able to kayak but dropping into a waterfall is a no for me.

 67ffecc0-2725-4c07-8b58-29672e1f82b0

-From there we headed to the last stop- The Devil’s toilet.
+From there we headed to the last stop- The Devil’s Toilet.
 The name is exactly what it is, jumping into that section of the river, the water moves in a circular motion- similar to a toilet flushing, and shortly after the swirling, you are “flushed out”.
-Strangely enough, I wanted to jump in but I gave in to fear.
+Strangely enough, I wanted to jump in but gave in to fear.
 All who dared to slide in had a ball though.

 After all the action, we floated peacefully in calm waters, observing the flora and fauna around us.
 It was incredibly beautiful and so peaceful.
 The remaining fifteen minutes or so were spent spotting monitor lizards, talking about Kenya’s history and taking the stunning views in.